sgoldenlab/simba/docs/Scenario1.md

 1. Navigate to the `[ Import tracking data ]` tab.
 Under the `Import multiple csv files` heading, click on `Browse Folder` to select the folder that contains the csv files that you wish to import into your project.
 2. Click on `Import csv to project folder`.

->**Note**: SimBA also provides the ability to import single videos and their corressponding .CSV files.
-This is not used in Scenario 1.
+>*Note*: SimBA also provides the ability to import single videos and their corressponding .CSV files.
+For more information, click [here](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#part-1-create-a-new-project-1).
+This method is not used in the current Scenario 1.

 ### Step 4: Extract frames into project folder
 This step will extract all the frames from every pilot video that is imported into the project following **Step 2**.
 The frames are used for behavioral labeling when creating classifiers, and for visualizing the classification results.

->**Note**: Splitting videos up into frames can take time if you have a lot of high resolution videos at high frame rates.
+>*Note*: Splitting videos up into frames can take time if you have a lot of high resolution videos at high frame rates.
 The frames can also take up a lot of hard drive space.
 This is a good point to grab a coffee, or perhaps the latest edition of Machine Intelligence Daily.
 Once the step is completed, close the `Project Configuration` window.
 The main console will remain open.
+The main SimBA terminal window will report when the process is complete.

 ![](/images/extractframeintop.PNG "extractframeintop")

 ## Part 2: Load project
 In Part 1, we created a project.
 To continue working with this project, we **must** load it.
-This section describes how to load and work with created projects.
+This section describes how to load and work with SimBA projects.

 ### Step 1: Load Project Config
 In this step you will load the *project_config.ini* file that was created.
-> **Note:** A project_config.ini should always be loaded before any other process.
+> *Note:* A project_config.ini should **always** be loaded before any other process.
 1. In the main SimBA window, click on `File` and `Load project`.
 The following windows will pop up.

 <p align="center">
   <img width="1255" height="380" src="https://github.com/sgoldenlab/simba/blob/master/images/loadproject.PNG">
 </p>

-2. Under the **Load Project.ini** tab, click on `Browse File`.
-Then, go to the directory that you created your project in and click on your *project folder*.
+2. Under the `Load Project` tab, click on `Browse File`.
+Then, navigate to the directory that you created your project in and click on your *project folder*.
 Locate the *project_config.ini* file and select it.
-Once this step is completed, it should look like the following, and you should no longer see the text *No file selected*.
+Once this step is completed, the `Load Project` tab should look like the following, and you should no longer see the text *No file selected*:

 <p align="center">
   <img width="500" height="60" src="https://github.com/sgoldenlab/simba/blob/master/images/loadedprojectini.PNG">